Free worldwide shipping on every order

 3. Cerebral Blood Flow Improvement

 Reduced cerebral blood flow is a hallmark of concussion.
-Near-infrared light triggers nitric oxide release from hemoglobin and endothelial cells in cerebral vasculature, improving blood flow to injured areas.
-A 2019 study using functional near-infrared spectroscopy (fNIRS) showed that tPBM increased cerebral oxygenation in the prefrontal cortex by 15-20% within minutes of application.
+Near-infrared light may trigger nitric oxide release from hemoglobin and endothelial cells in cerebral vasculature, improving blood flow to injured areas.
+A 2019 fNIRS study (Holmes et al., Frontiers in Neuroscience) found that transcranial photobiomodulation was associated with increased cerebrovascular oxygenation of the prefrontal cortex during cognitive tasks.

 4. Neuroprotection Against Secondary Damage